new-guy/screeps-os/README.md

 ### Tidy UP pt 2

+- RECURSIVE CHILD PROCESS CLEANUP DOES NOT WORK - EXAMPLE IS THE EXPANSION BOOTSTRAPPER AND EXPANSION CLAIMER - THEY DID NOT DIE UPON EXPANSION
+    - This should be fixed
 - Visualize creep paths
 - Move room and creep property initialization somewhere better than main.js
 - Move room tools from HRCT to RT